jonwashburn/riemann/SESSION_SUMMARY.md

 ## Current State

-Axioms: ~32 (down from 46)
+Axioms: ~29 (down from 46)
 Theorems with admits: 2
 Build: passing
-Commit: 2b5ef17
+Commit: a62b656

-Next session: Continue with derivative axioms or fill admits in blockers 8 and 9.
+Next session: Continue eliminating derivative/calculus axioms or fill admits in blockers 8/9.